DIY Finishing

 photo source: restexpress.co.uk

 Renaissance Wax is primarily a protective product.
-It's not that coloured wax that rustically finishes beams in the attic or wood floors in the living room.
-It is colourless, inert, neutral, elastic and adhesive, with very good polishing properties, so that a treated product will still have the same beauty after many years.
+It is not the colored wax that rustically finishes the beams in the attic or the wooden floor in the living room.
+It is colorless, inert, neutral, elastic and adhesive, with very good polishing properties, so that a treated product will still look as beautiful after many years.

 renaissance wax